-For the RSVP-ATM QoS Interworking feature, reservations are needed primarily between routers across the ATM backbone network.
-To limit the number of locations where reservations are made, you can enable RSVP selectively only at subinterfaces corresponding to router-to-router connections across the ATM backbone network.
-Preventing reservations from being made between the host and the router both limits VC usage and reduces load on the router.
+For the RSVP-ATM QoS Interworking feature, reservations are needed primarily between devices across the ATM backbone network.
+To limit the number of locations where reservations are made, you can enable RSVP selectively only at subinterfaces corresponding to device-to-device connections across the ATM backbone network.
+Preventing reservations from being made between the host and the device both limits VC usage and reduces load on the device.

 RSVP RESV messages flow from receiving host to sending host.
 In this example, Host Y is the sending host and Host X is the receiving host.
 (Host Y sends a RESV message to Host X.) Router B, which is at the edge of the ATM cloud, receives the RESV message and forwards it upstream to Router A across the PVC used for control messages.
 The example configuration shown in the figure above uses one PVC; as shown, it carries the RSVP request.